2:2 degree minimum in any subject

 I applied for the 2020 / 2021 GMTS intake, but I was unsuccessful.
 Can I apply again?

 Yes.
-However, candidates wait 12 months between applications to address any feedback about the skills and experience.
+However, candidates need to wait 12 months between applications to address any feedback about the skills and experience.

 I can’t find the answer to my question here.
 Can I contact you?